echen1214/confidence-bootstrapping/README.md

 Here we provide our implementation of the Confidence Bootstrapping method (https://arxiv.org/abs/2402.18396), pretrained diffusion and confidence models, and processed receptors from the DockGen validation and test sets.

-Test change README to github fork (rename ldeng/origin to upstream/main -> push to origin)

 ## Dataset

 The DockGen benchmark can be downloaded from Zenodo (https://zenodo.org/records/10656052) by running